The Asterisk War Episode 7 Review

 At the end, Saya approaches Kirin and says it’s admirable that Kirin’s fighting for her father.
 In fact, Saya is, too.
 So, Saya asks if they can be partners for the Festa.
 Kirin’s too surprised to answer.

 Ayato and Kirin are sitting back to back in their underwear as their clothes dry.
-As they talk, he finally turns around in a moment of emotional intimacy — which is shattered when he realizes she’s in her underwear.
+As they talk, he finally turns around in a moment of emotional intimacy — seeing her in her underwear shattered the moment.
 No nose bleed; no leering; just realistic embarrassment.

 Kirin’s first act as a free woman is to challenge Ayato.
 I took that to mean she wants to see how powerful she really is, and she thought Ayato would be a good measure.
 She seemed to know he would give her an all-out, honest fight, and that’s exactly what she wanted.